ece362-purdue/labs/lab3-timers/README.md

 Make sure to clone this repository.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

-Similar to previous labs, there is a "code" folder that will serve as your lab code template.
-Make sure to open it in VScode by clicking File > Open Folder (or Ctrl-K + Ctrl-O), and then selecting the "code" folder.
+Similar to previous labs, make sure to open your repository in VScode by clicking File > Open Folder (or Ctrl-K + Ctrl-O), and then selecting the newly cloned repository.

 Similar to previous labs, there is an precompiled autotest object that will provide tests for each of your functions.
 It is automatically included with your code when you upload to your STM32.
 Running "Upload and Monitor" will show the output of the autotest (if the function call has been uncommented) in the terminal.
 If you don't see anything yet, make sure to press the reset button on the microcontroller to restart the program and print the output to your serial monitor.